This Journal presents further commentary about important biochemical pathways which are associated with brain health.

 - ease of body movement in the enjoyment of life

 Development in these areas confers what I call “body command.”
 Your body performs and does what you want it to do.
 Body command becomes more challenging as aging and injuries accumulate over time.
+Insulin sensitivity and mitochondrial function decline with age.
 Despite the handicap which aging and injuries might present, much good can come from pursuing all of these aspects of exercise training.